 How to protect yourself from the sun

 Proper protection of your eyes and skin is important throughout the year, but some people only think of it during the summer, when the sun blazes throughout the day.
-Seniors especially should be sure to wear sunglasses and apply sunscreen, because not only can the the sun can cause damage to the entire body, but it could lead to skin cancer around the eyes, macular degeneration and cataracts.
+Seniors especially should be sure to wear sunglasses and apply sunscreen, because not only can the sun cause damage to the entire body, but it could lead to skin cancer around the eyes, macular degeneration and cataracts.

 The Skin Cancer Foundation suggests people wear a sunscreen with an SPF level of 15 or higher whenever they’re outside.
 While seniors may think they’re safe if they’re only taking the dog for a quick walk or running errands in their car, the sun will still find them and could cause damage that adds up over time.